Proportionally Representative Participatory Budgeting with Ordinal Preferences: Related Work

 \citet{FST+17a} consider the discrete PB model and study the computational complexity of maximizing various notions of social welfare, including Nash social welfare. {\citet{BNSP17} study issues surrounding preference elicitation in PB with the goal of maximizing utilitarian welfare.} {In their model, they also consider input formats in which voters express ordinal rankings.
 However, their focus is not on proportional representation.} \citet{FGM16a} considered PB both for divisible settings as well as discrete settings.
 However, their focus was on cardinal utilities.
 In particular, they focus on a demanding but cardinal-utility centric concept of core fairness.
-Our ordinal approach caters for many settings in which voters only express rankings over projects.
-Other works on cardinal utilities include ~\citep{FMS18a,BDG18a}.
-Both ordinal and cardinal utilities have their own merits.
-Whereas cardinal utilities allow users to express an intensity of preferences, ordinal preferences are typically easier to elicit and put less cognitive burden on the voters.
+Our ordinal approach caters to many settings in which voters only express rankings over projects.
+Other works on cardinal utilities include~\citet{FMS18a} {and}~\citet{BDG18a}.
+In recent work, \citet{REH20a} study an end-to-end model of participatory budgeting and focus primarily on strategic behaviour.

 The paper is also related to a rapidly growing literature on multi-winner voting \citep{ABC+16a,FSST17a,AEF+17b,EFSS17a,Jans16a,Schu02a,Tide06a}.
 PB is a strict generalization of multi-winner voting.
 Our axiomatic approach is inspired by the PSC axiom in multi-winner voting.
 The axiom was advocated by \citet{Dumm84a}.
 PSC has been referred to as the most important requirement for proportional representation in multi-winner voting~\citep{Wood94a,Wood97a,TiRi00a,Wood94a,Tide95a}.
+Figure~\ref{fig:rel} provides an overview of which model reduces to which other model.
 We dedicate a separate section to multi-winner voting because one of our axioms gives rise to a new and interesting axiom for the restricted setting of multi-winner voting.